Second order semi-parametric inference for multivariate log Gaussian Cox processes: Second order conditional composite likelihood

 where $f_i(\bu)=\textup{exp}(\bbeta_i^\T\bz(\bu))$, $i=1,\ldots,p$.
 Note that $\rho_0(\bu)\rho_0(\bv)$ cancels out in \eqref{eq:proba} so that the probabilities do not depend on the unspecified $\rho_0(\cdot)$.
 We then estimate $\btheta$ by maximizing the second order conditional composite likelihood function given by:

-where $1_R[\bu,\bv] = 1[||\bu-\bv|| \leq R]$ and $R > 0$ is a user-specified tuning parameter.
-Specifying an $R<\infty$ is useful for reducing computing time and can also improve the statistical efficiency by omitting pairs of points $\bu$ and $\bv$ that are distant from each other and hence do not provide much information on the correlation structure.
+where $1_R[\bu,\bv] = 1[\|\bu-\bv\| \leq R]$ and $R > 0$ is a user-specified tuning parameter.
+Specifying an $R<\infty$ is useful for reducing computing time.
+Moreover, omitting pairs of points $\bu$ and $\bv$ that are distant from each other can improve statistical efficiency since such pairs do not provide much information on the correlation structure.
 As a rule of thumb, $R$ should be chosen so that $g_{ij}(r;\btheta) \approx 1$ for $||\bu-\bv||>R$.
 Methods for choosing $R$ are discussed in \cite{lavancier:poinas:waagepetersen:19}.

-The cross PCFs \eqref{eq:crosspcf1} and hence the second order conditional composite likelihood function are invariant to simultaneous interchange of columns $\balpha_{\cdot k}=(\alpha_{ik})_k$ and corresponding correlation scale parameters $\xi_k$ as well as to multiplication by $-1$ of $\balpha_{\cdot k}$.
-This lack of identifiability is not of much concern since we are not interested in the individual $\alpha_{ij}$'s but rather the resulting correlation structure which is invariant to the aforementioned transformations.
+The cross PCFs \eqref{eq:crosspcf1} and hence the second order conditional composite likelihood function are invariant to simultaneous interchange of columns $\balpha_{\cdot k}=(\alpha_{ik})_k$ and corresponding correlation scale parameters $\xi_k$, as well as to multiplication by $-1$ of $\balpha_{\cdot k}$.
+This lack of identifiability is not of much concern from a theoretical point of view since we are not interested in the individual $\alpha_{ij}$'s but rather the resulting correlation structure which is invariant to the aforementioned transformations.
+From a practical point of view one might be worried about optimization convergence problems, e.g.\ the optimization algorithm (Section~\ref{sec:estalg}) jumping from one equivalent mode to another.
+However, in our simulation studies and data examples, for any particular set of initial values, the convergence to one particular equivalent mode was very stable.

-Following the idea of two-step estimation in \cite{waagepetersen:guan:09}, we replace the parameters $\bbeta_i$ by consistent estimates $\hat \bbeta_i$ obtained using the method proposed in \cite{hessellund:etal:20} that does not require knowledge of $\btheta$.
+Following the idea of two-step estimation in \cite{waagepetersen:guan:09}, we replace the parameters $\bbeta_i$ by consistent estimates $\hat \bbeta_i$ obtained using the first order conditional composite likelihood \citep{hessellund:etal:20} described in Section~\ref{sec:semi}.